+I love warm winter drinks.
 I love tea.
 I can drink hot herbal tea any time of the year.
 When fall starts, different drinks take priority.
 A few months ago I was in Alaska and the cooler temperatures were ahead of Utah.
 I enjoyed a good hot cup of cocoa and I knew the fall season would quickly be upon us.
 Upon returning to Utah, I knew that I wanted to blog about some of my favorite fall and holiday drinks.
-I find that I will fill my thermos when I am on the road or enjoy a mug curled up with a good book or a holiday movie with a cocoa or steamer.
-These drinks have the perfect aroma that fills the house with the perfect holiday smells and create the feeling of Christmas.
+I find that I will fill my thermos when I am on the road or enjoy a mug curled up with a good book or a holiday movie with cocoa or steamer.
+These drinks have the perfect aroma that fills the house with the perfect holiday smells and creates the feeling of Christmas.
 This is a perfect week with the colder weather to enjoy these flavors.
 All of these drinks can be created to be vegan.

 The first is a Christmas wassail.
 This wassail has such a delicious blend of juices and fresh cranberries.
-When the cranberries are cooked with the juices, they become sweet and pop in your mouth.
+When the cranberries are cooked with juices, they become sweet and pop in your mouth.
 I used small vintage luncheon glass cups for this drink.
 The color shows through and is just as pretty as it is tasty.
-This wassail is wonderful paired with a slice of hot fruitcake bread from a previous post or a darling spritz cookie that are family favorites.
+This wassail is wonderful paired with a slice of hot fruitcake bread from a previous post or a darling spritz cookie that is a family favorite.
 I made this wassail in the crockpot, which created a wonderful smell throughout the house, and can be used the day it is made or the next.
 I found that this time I made the wassail, I enjoyed it for a few days.
 It is easy to heat up and it tastes great.

 Slow Cooker Holiday Wassail